-Prepare to pass through heartland and woodland when you tackle the highest point in southeast London — Leith Hill.
-On the walk from Ockley to the bottom of the hill, you’ll pass through open green spaces (keep an eye out for roaming deer) and cute old cottages (that are somehow still standing).
-Once you’re at the top of the hill, be sure to head up the Leith Hill Tower.
-From there, you can see the clock face on Big Ben, 14 counties, and the English Channel (on a good day!).
+Prepare to pass through heartland and woodland when you tackle the highest point in Southeast London — Leith Hill.
+On the walk from Ockley to the bottom of the hill, you’ll pass through open green spaces (keep an eye out for roaming deer) and quaint old cottages.
+Once you've reached the top, be sure to head up the Leith Hill Tower.
+On a good day, you can see the clock face on Big Ben, 14 counties, and the English Channel.

-The South Downs Way National Trail stretches for 100 miles from Eastbourne to Winchester, and if you’re game, feel free to hike it all (bring a tent, as it takes a week or more).
-If you’re not feeling up to the whole trek, you can pick chunks of it to walk; we recommend going over the Seven Sisters cliffs.
-Be aware that the trail isn’t flat for long and can also be fairly wide open at times, so try not to get caught in bad weather!
+The South Downs Way National Trail stretches for 100 miles from Eastbourne to Winchester.
+Hiking the entire trail takes about a week or more.
+So if you’re not feeling up to the whole trek (we get it), pick chunks of it to walk at a time — we suggest starting with the River Ouse to River Chuckmere & Alfriston route.
+Be aware that the trail isn’t flat for long and can also be fairly open at times, so try not to get caught in bad weather!

 You’ll need a good set of shoes and some packed snacks for this one.
-The 14.5-mile walk starts at the historic town of Lewes (specifically, at the railway station), and passes through valleys, fields, and over one quad-burning hill before you end up at the doors of The Ram Inn in West Firle.
-Set up camp here for lunch then loop back to Lewes (don’t worry — the way back is flat!).
+The 14.5-mile walk starts at the historic town of Lewes (specifically, at the railway station), and passes through valleys, fields, and over one quad-burning hill before you end up at The Ram Inn in West Firle.
+Set up camp here for lunch then loop back to Lewes — the way back is flat.
 The views are stunning, so if you’re more of a “packed lunch” kind of walker, practically any spot is great to stop.

-An 11.2-mile walk along the South Downs Way (a ridge of the South Downs) from Hassocks to Lewes will take you over five hours and will see you climbing Ditchling Beacon, one of the steepest hills in the South East, so expect a workout!
-On your way, you’ll pass Butcher’s Wood, the Jack and Jill windmills, and an Iron Age fort at Ditchling Beacon.
-If you’re struggling with the high grades, just be thankful you’re not on a bike!
+An 11.2-mile walk along the South Downs Way (a ridge of the South Downs) from Hassocks to Lewes will take you over five hours.
+You'll climb Ditchling Beacon, one of the steepest hills in the South East, so expect a workout!
+On the way, you’ll also pass Butcher’s Wood, the Jack and Jill windmills, and an Iron Age fort at Ditchling Beacon.

-If you wish walking and wine could go hand in hand, this one’s for you!
-Covering a little over six miles, you’ll amble along the River Mole, only to find yourself at the largest vineyard in the country: Denbies Wine Estate.
-If you get your timing right, you can step into a delicious and informative tasting, and if you don’t mind a bit of added weight, bag a few bottles to take home.
+If you agree that walking and wine go hand in hand, then check out Mole Gap Trail!
+Covering a little over six miles, you’ll amble along the River Mole and eventually find yourself at one of the largest vineyards in the country: Denbies Wine Estate.
+Enjoy a tasting before heading back, and if you don’t mind a bit of added weight, bag a few bottles to take home.

-The 9.2-mile Box Hill Circular hike is a good shout for anyone after a steep incline (with decent rest stops available along the way) not too far from London.
+The eight-mile Box Hill Circular hike near London is a good shout for anyone after a steep incline (with decent rest stops available along the way).
 Take the train to Box Hill Park in Surrey, where you’ll most certainly see others making use of the rolling hills that take you up and around the park.
-There’s a convenient restaurant halfway along the trail, so after working up a sweat, a pint is definitely on the cards.
+There’s a convenient restaurant halfway along the trail, so after working up a sweat, a pint is definitely in the cards.

-East Sussex makes the list again with another iconic walk needing a mention.
-The trail goes from Hastings Old Town, along the seafront and then takes to the cliffs where you’ll get views for days and pass through ruins.
-All up, you’re looking at 5.9 miles of picture-worthy scenery.
+East Sussex makes the list again with another iconic walk warranting a mention.
+This trail goes from Hastings Old Town, along the seafront, and then takes to the cliffs, where you’ll get views for days and pass through ruins.
+All up, there are about six miles of picture-worthy scenery in Hastings Circular.